vitalets/early-errors/README.md

 ## Description

 Most of the errors occur on a web page during initialization.
-Browser needs to load and evaluate all the JavaScript bundles, fetch data from API and build the UI.
-The problem is that you may attach [`window.onerror`](https://developer.mozilla.org/en-US/docs/Web/API/Window/error_event) handler too late and miss the errors.
+Browser needs to load and evaluate JavaScript bundles, fetch data from API and build the UI.
+The problem is that you may start handling errors too late and miss some of them.

+On the other hand, loading error-handling code synchronously will increase page load time and degrade [web vital metrics](https://web.dev/articles/vitals#core-web-vitals).

 **Early-errors** solves that problem.
-When inlined into the html before any other scripts, it collects all unhandled errors and rejections until you attach the error handler.
-When handler is attached, it receives all the queued errors and then works as usual.
-No special API is needed, you just use existing browser API like `window.onerror` or `window.addEventListener('error', ...)`.
+When inlined into the html before any other scripts, it starts collecting  errors on the earliest stage.
+Once you attach error handler, it flushes all the queued errors and stops.
+No special API is involved, you just subscribe with `window.onerror` or `window.addEventListener('error', ...)`.

+Early-errors is compatible with any error-reporting SDK like [Sentry](https://sentry.io), [Datadog](https://www.datadoghq.com/), [Rollbar](https://docs.rollbar.com/docs/browser-js), [AppInsights](https://github.com/microsoft/ApplicationInsights-JS), etc.

 ## Usage
 Inline the following code before any other scripts in your html file: